 Life Insurance Beneficiaries After Divorce

-Supreme Court Decision: The Court issued its decision in Hillman v.
+Supreme Court Decision: The Supreme Court issued its decision in Hillman v.
 Maretta.
-This particular case involved the Federal Employees’ Group Life Insurance Act of 1954.
-This law established a life insurance program for federal employees.
-It also allowed an employee to designate a beneficiary to receive their insurance proceeds following their death.
-The Court decided this federal retirement plan law preempts a conflicting Virginia law.
+This particular case involved the Federal Employees Group Life Insurance Act of 1954, which established a life insurance program for federal employees and allowed them to designate a beneficiary to receive their insurance proceeds upon their death.
+The Court decided that this federal retirement plan law preempts a conflicting Virginia law.

 Conflicting State and Federal Laws: This unanimous Supreme Court decision arose out of a conflict between Virginia probate law and federal law.
 Under Virginia law, divorced couples automatically are no longer beneficiaries of each other’s life insurance policies.
 The Virginia probate statute automatically revokes a beneficiary designation in any contract that provides a death benefit to an ex-spouse.

 Limitation of Court Decision: This Supreme Court decision only applies to federal plans and programs for federal government employees.
-However, it drives home the point that all estate plans and beneficiary designations should be reviewed and appropriately updated following a divorce.
+However, it emphasizes that all estate plans and beneficiary designations should be reviewed and appropriately updated following a divorce.